openhab/org.openhab.binding.zwave/doc/ecobright/ecodim07_0_0.md

 ### Parameter 2: Notify load status change

 Send notification to associated device when status is changed.
-Notification when load status changes.
-The dimmer will send notification to associated device (group lifeline) when the status of the dimmer load is changed.
+<p&gtNotification when load status changes.
+The dimmer will send notification to associated device (group lifeline) when the status of the dimmer load is changed.</p&gt
 The following option values may be configured -:

 | Value  | Description |